Skip to main content

 • Are you missing in-app messaging that could bridge the gap between business-to-customer interactions and customer-to-customer chat?

-Understanding your buyers’ journey will also help you determine what your audience’s preferred channels are at each stage, which can vary from industry to industry.
+Understanding your buyers’ journey will also help you determine your audience’s preferred channels at each stage, which can vary from industry to industry.

 Once you’ve identified your channels, you must develop a brand voice.
-Whether you’re marketing a new product or offering support on any of these channels, consistency is key when it comes to getting customers to trust you.
+Whether you’re marketing a new product or offering support on any of these channels, consistency is key to building trust with customers.

 These channels should also be timely, so customers don’t message an agent and wait an hour for a response or visit your social platforms to see that you haven’t posted in three months.

 Finally, you must set, understand, and communicate your KPIs for each channel with your team.
-Odds are, you have some channels that reach more customers than others.
+The odds are that you have some channels that reach more customers than others.
 Spending more time and resources on these channels might make more sense if they drive more business, but maybe you want to grow your contact list in new channels.

 Ebook Engage Mobile content offer background